rladies/rladiesguide/content/coordination/meetup/index.en.md

 for people to never miss an event announcement.

-While you may prefer using other platforms that reach more people in your area, we will still require you to register your events on Meetup.
+While you may prefer using other platforms that reach more people in your area, we still require you to register your events on Meetup.
 Meetup provides the most straight forward way for the Global team to obtain information about chapter activity and members.
 Despite these numbers likely not 100% reflecting chapter memberships, at minimum we can have a singular platform where events are registered.